mycarta/mycarta/README.md

   <img width="650" src="https://mycarta.files.wordpress.com/2019/03/workflow.png">
 </p>

-- **Subsurface data viewer (proprietary project)**: For my current, built a browser-based app using Panel and Holoviews, to support efforts to QC, analyze, and filter geophysical logs provided by service companies.
-Increased productivity by 200%.
-**>>> Some kind of non-proprietary illustration to go here**

 - **Image augmentation pipeline (proprietary project) for Deep Learning**.
 For a previous employer (as a free-lance), built an image augmentation tools for classification of faults in seismic data, a typically low bias / high variance problem.
 Used in production tests with Convolutional Neural Networks, it helped improve performance.
 These efforts paved the path for the company's subsequent coding and investigations.
 **>>> Screen captures from similar example (augmentor PR) to go here**